mixpanel/docs/pages/docs/features/sessions.md

 In [Flows](/docs/reports/flows), you can use the “Session Start” and “Session End” events to view the top Flows events within a session.

-When you select sessions in Flows, the flow will be weighted by number of sessions, rather than unique users.
+When you select sessions in Flows, the flow will be weighted by the number of sessions, rather than unique users.

 ### Insights